KMPlayer: Reception

 In 2012, Lifehacker listed KMPlayer as "one of the best multimedia players in the world".

-Ionut Ilascu, that was writing for Softpedia, noted, "The application is definitely one of the most complete and best video players on the market that offers a load range of options to be tweaking it to your own liking", and that "KMPlayer does an excellent and wonderful job as a video player, that will support even the most popular formats and for dealing formidably with DVD video."
-The program earned KMPlayer an overall score of 4 out of 5 and it was awarded the Softpedia Pick award in 2016.

 Seth Rosenblatt of CNET's Download.com also rated KMPlayer 3.0 a score of 5 out of 5, stating that "it is one of the most powerful and excellent freeware video players we've seen.
 If you want to stream videos then I highly recommend KMPlayer", but it had mentioned a lack of online help or documentation as being a shortcoming.

-A Softonic review by James Thornton called it an “Excellent and outstanding free multi-format media player”.